LArSoft/larsoft.github.io/wiki/Quick-start_guide_to_using_and_developing_LArSoft_code.md

 > Then start from the top of this section.

-Running with the modifications made in your working area(#Running-with-the-modifications-made-in-your-working-area)
+Running with the modifications made in your working area
 ----------------------------------------------------------------------------------------------------------------------

 The build/install procedure performs an `unsetup` of every product it builds.
 It does this to ensure that the build environment points only to the local code being built.
 It also ensures that if you run `setup <product>...` after the build and within the same login session, you get the locally installed version rather than the one you were pointing to at the beginning of the build/install procedure.
 (The setup command does nothing if the product is already set up.)
 After building *and installing*, you will therefore need to run `setup` for all the products that you just built.